Thomzzz/pio_debounce/README.md

 With the release of the RP2040 comes a new peripheral called PIO.
 This Programmable I/O can handle in and output operations in the background, while the processor is busy doing other stuff.
 PIO is usually used for communication handling, but I thought it could also serve as a nice button debounce peripheral.

-My usecase for this debounce program was a keypad used for rithm games.
-It should be no surprise that the main priority was reaction speed.
-Every debounce implementation, be it software or hardware, has a delay from button press and/or release to actual detection of a press of release.
+My usecase for this debounce program was a keypad used for rhythm games.
+It should be no surprise that the main priority was response time.
+Every debounce implementation, be it software or hardware, has a delay from button press and/or release to the actual detection of a press or release.
 In this implementation the delay is applied when the button is released.

 ## Features
-* Designed for circuits where a button is connected from the input pin of the RP2040 to ground.
+* Designed for circuits where a button is connected from an input pin of the RP2040 to ground.
 * Built-in pull-up resistor is enabled by the debounce program.
 * Can be used on all 8 PIO state machines, so up to 8 buttons.
 * Uses 15 out of the 32 instructions of the PIO instruction memory.